Pumpkin Cranberry Muffin Recipe

 You can add nuts, if you’re a nut fan.
 You can also frost the muffins, if you love frosting!

-How to make pumpkin muffins with cranberries
+How do you make pumpkin muffins with cranberries

 - In a large bowl, combine the first four ingredients.
 In a separate bowl, beat the eggs and sugar; add the pumpkin, oil, and vanilla and mix well.